-The following standards are effective for annual periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The Company has not early adopted these standards and is currently assessing the impact they will have on the Statements.
+The following standards are either currently effective or will be effective soon with earlier adoption permitted.
+The Company has not early adopted any standards which are not yet effective and is currently assessing the impact they will have on the Statements

-IFRS 9, Financial instruments, introduces new requirements for the classification, measurement and derecognition of financial instruments.
+IFRS 9, Financial Instruments, introduces new requirements for the classification, measurement and derecognition of financial instruments.
 Specifically, IFRS 9 requires all recognized financial assets that are within the scope of IAS 39 Financial Instruments: Recognition and Measurement to be subsequently measured at amortized cost or fair value.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2015, with earlier application permitted.
+The adoption of IFRS 9 has been postponed indefinitely.